KurenaiRyu/rpt/README.md

 # rpt
-The project of Spring Cloud excrcise
+The project of Spring Cloud exercise